Missing These Ten Areas Puts Your Website at Risk

 Publicly Available Content Should Provide Equal Access to All

 The Americans with Disabilities Act states that “No individual shall be discriminated against on the basis of disability in the full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations of any place of public accommodation.”
 With technology so heavily integrated into daily living, online environments are increasingly being perceived or interpreted as places of public accommodation.

-This article was originally published in the July 2016 issue of Mealey’s™ Litigation Report: Cyber Tech & E-Commerce as “Digital Accessibility And Unlawful Discrimination Checklist: Common Pitfalls That Expose Website Owners To ADA Equal Access Litigation” and has been reproduced here with some modifications.
-Mealey’s is a subscription-based information provider and a division of LexisNexis. ©2016 Vivian Cullipher.
-Responses welcome.
+Editor’s Acknowledgements: A previous version of this article was originally published in the July 2016 issue of Mealey’s™ Litigation Report: Cyber Tech & E-Commerce as “Digital Accessibility And Unlawful Discrimination Checklist: Common Pitfalls That Expose Website Owners To ADA Equal Access Litigation” and has been updated here with some modifications.
+Contributions made by Vivian Cullipher and Soheil Varamini.
+Mealey’s is a subscription-based information provider and a division of LexisNexis. ©2016

 Need Help?
 Contact Us to Make Sure Your Websites and Applications Comply with Accessibility Standards

 Accessible design empowers users with disabilities to independently navigate, browse, use, and otherwise interact with your digital content.
 Microassist can work with you to develop new website and apps, remediate your current online content, and make sure all related files (documents, PDFs, multimedia) are also accessible.

 Stay on top of developments in website, elearning, and application accessibility with our free weekly newsletter, Accessibility in the News.
 View archives here, and subscribe below!

 Subscribe to Accessibility in the News